-The approximately 1,100 acres of land included both within and outside the city limits, and within the Urban Growth Boundary represents the growth needs of the City for the next 20 years.
+The Urban Growth Boundary for the Seaside Rural area is around Cannon Beach.
+The approximately 1,100 acres of land included both within the Urban Growth Boundary - both inside and outside the incorporated city limits, represents the growth needs of the City for the next 20 years.
 Lands within the boundary are presently served by sewer and/or water, or are capable of being serviced.
 No commercial forest lands are included in the boundary.